Omkar270048/Android-Reference-Code/Accelerometer/README.md

 ```

 <h2>***Note***</h2>
-<i>implement SensorEventListener to the class where program for sensor is written</i>
+implement <i>SensorEventListener</i> to the class where program for sensor is written